easysoftware/developer-portal-devs/docs/Welcome-to-Developer-section.md

 # Welcome to Developer section

-Welcome to developer section.
-Here you onboarding journey into Easy Software begins!
+This is where your onboarding journey into Easy Software begins!

 In the following articles you will get familiar with the following:
 - How to setup your machine